aimeele97/netflix_time_series_sentiment_analysis/README.md

 ### 5. Conclusion
+- Netflix reviews in 2024 reveals a slight improvement in user ratings after a decline in previous years, though technical issues and content frustrations continue to drive negative sentiment.
+Addressing these concerns, particularly app functionality and content availability, is crucial for further enhancing customer satisfaction and retention.

-- There is a slight improvement in the accuracy of the Logistic Regression model compared to the Naive Bayes model (0.88 vs. 0.87) for predicting whether a review is negative or positive in year 2024, especially as more text is added.
-The reviews were scored by users through rating stars, which is why the regression model was applied for this study and training purpose.
+- There is a slight improvement in the accuracy of the Logistic Regression model compared to the Naive Bayes model (0.88 vs. 0.87) for predicting whether a review is negative or positive in 2024, based on the review content text.
+However, both models perform similarly, with Logistic Regression offering a small edge in accuracy when analyzing textual data for sentiment classification.